chauff/IN4325/README.md

 During weeks 3.5 to 3.9 on Fridays between 9am and 11:30am at least two staff members will be available to help groups with their IR project.
 You can sign up for 15 minute timeslots on TU Delft's queue system: https://queue.tudelft.nl/.

 Click on the day you want to get support and then *enroll* for a particular timeslot.
 Per group, please pick only one timeslot per week.
-The support hours are offered in building 28, please come to the waiting area near room E04.100 (Claudia Hauff's office).
+The support hours are offered in building 28, please come to the waiting area near room E04.100 (Claudia Hauff's office). **Due to COVID19, the support can also be offered online via Skype.
+In this case, let us know your Skype IDs and send an email to c.hauff@tudelft.nl with those as well as your registered timeslot.**

-**Core IR interviews** on **April 20** and **April 21** are also scheduled this way. *Once again: one timeslot per group!* The core IR interviews are postponed to the start of week "3.11" due to conference attendance by C. Hauff in week 3.10. **If your group has to have the interview in week 3.10, please email c.hauff@tudelft.nl to work out a remote-interview solution.**
+**Core IR interviews** on **April 20** and **April 21** are also scheduled this way. *Once again: one timeslot per group!* The core IR interviews are postponed to the start of week "3.11" due to remote conference attendance by C. Hauff in week 3.10. **If your group has to have the interview in week 3.10, please email c.hauff@tudelft.nl to find a free slot in that week (note that this also requires a slightly early final report submission).**

 ## :clock130: Course schedule
 Thursdays: 10:45-12:45; Fridays: 13:45-15:45